turingschool/curriculum/source/projects/rush_hour.md

   DatabaseCleaner.strategy = :truncation
 ```

-__You will also probably want to set up a [rake task to run your tests](http://ruby-doc.org/stdlib-2.0/libdoc/rake/rdoc/Rake/TestTask.html).__

 See the "Resources" section at the bottom of this page for additional helpful documentation.

 Before starting, make sure you have the [Postgres App](http://postgresapp.com/) installed.